-- Use of TRAX/Nurture at KS3 to develop learning behaviours and self-regulation - Involvement of North Tyneside Secondary Support - Additional provision e.g. attendance at Moorbridge Student Support Centre - Support from learning mentors and/or the school counsellor - An evaluation of the use of alternative provision (schools) applied on a case by case basis
+- Use of TRAX/Nurture at KS3 to develop learning behaviours and self-regulation - Involvement of North Tyneside Secondary Support - Additional provision e.g. attendance at Moorbridge Student Support Centre - Support from learning mentors and/or the school counsellor - AEN intervention where appropriate - An evaluation of the use of alternative provision (schools/ Route 16) applied on a case by case basis

 A parent will be informed as soon as possible when a decision to issue a fixed term exclusion is made, they will be informed of the reason for the exclusion and the length of the exclusion.
 A letter will be sent out detailing the exclusion.
 Parents must ensure that students are not present in a public place during school hours for the duration of their exclusion.
+This includes at the school gates at the end/beginning of the school day.